Marott Woods Nature Preserve overview

-Marott Park and Nature Preserve is located in north-central Indianapolis.
-The main park entrance is located on College Avenue just across from Park Tudor School.
-The nature preserve, encompassing most of Marott Park, is composed of an old second-growth mixed mesophytic upland forest in the north, and floodplain forest and successional fields along Williams Creek and the White River to the south.
-Tree species throughout the park and nature preserve include Ohio buckeye, paw paw, bur and chinquapin oaks, and rough-leaved dogwood.
+Marott Woods Nature Preserve is located in north-central Indianapolis.
+The main entrance is located on College Avenue just across from Park Tudor School.
+The nature preserve is composed of an old second-growth mixed mesophytic upland forest in the north, and floodplain forest and successional fields along Williams Creek and the White River to the south.
+Tree species throughout the nature preserve include Ohio buckeye, paw paw, bur and chinquapin oaks, and rough-leaved dogwood.

-IUPUI service learning students have been working in this park with Indy Parks and Recreation since 1996.
-Service-learning projects contribute to the ongoing restoration of the area and include removal of invasive exotic plant species, erosion control, hillslope stabilization, and hardwood forest restoration.
+IUPUI service learning students have been working in this area with Indy Parks and Recreation since 1996.
+Service-learning projects contribute to the ongoing restoration of the area and include removal of invasive exotic plant species, erosion control, hill slope stabilization, and hardwood forest restoration.

-Marott Park is named after the Marott family (George and Ella) who donated ~ 87 acres of land to be used as a nature park.
+Marott Woods Nature Preserve is named after the Marott family (George and Ella) who donated ~ 87 acres of land to be used as a nature park.
 Later, other parcels were donated for a total of ~102 acres of parkland.
-The majority of Marott Park is a dedicated Indiana nature preserve owned and managed by the Department of Parks and Recreation (Indy Parks) in coordination with the Indiana Department of Natural Resources, Division of Nature Preserves (IDNR-NP).
+The area is a dedicated Indiana nature preserve owned by the city of Indianapolis and managed by the Office of Land Stewardship (Indy Parks) in coordination with the Indiana Department of Natural Resources, Division of Nature Preserves (IDNR-NP).
 The first portion of the preserve dedicated in 1987 is a second growth 16-acre forested natural area.
 This part of the nature preserve is considered one of the best areas in Marion County for viewing wildflowers and native flora.
 This natural remnant allows the park visitor to see an example of how the county may have looked prior to settlement in the 1820’s.
 In 1992, much of the remainder of the park was added as a nature preserve.
 It is this latter addition that requires intensive management.
 Agriculture and other past land use has propagated a weedy landscape that does not provide quality of habitat or the environmental benefits of a natural area.
 The long-range goal is to convert the weedy portion of the preserve to native floodplain woodland.

 The short-term goal is to establish control over the invasive plants and the seeds that will vigorously sprout from the seed bank in the soil.
 The long-term goal of the restoration is to sustain the recovery and regeneration of native forest plant communities that include native canopy trees, understory shrubs and trees, and an herbaceous layer of flowers, grasses and sedges.

-Control of dense stands of invasive plants will intensive management.
-Heavy equipment will include a chipper, truck and tractor.
-Control and removal methods in the old agricultural field in the east, northeast portion of the preserve require a phased approach to achieve the management objectives.
-Natural succession processes have resulted in a tangled stand of almost impenetrable exotic shrubs, trees and vines.
-Mixed within dense stands of invasive-exotic plants are native “pioneer plants” such as box elder, ash and cottonwood.
-In this situation, most invasive shrubs and trees will be chipped and hauled offsite.
-Native woody species will be thinned to optimize growth rates while allowing access and maneuverability for maintenance and planting equipment.
-Groups of native plants such as cottonwood or sumac stands that are relatively unspoiled by invasive-exotic plants will be maintained.
-The short-term goal in the old agricultural field area will be to remove a majority of invasive shrubs and establish native canopy trees and a native grass layer.
-Natural succession will be interrupted for a period of time until exotic seed sources and plants are controlled.
-Gradually, pockets of native vegetation will be reintroduced and the natural succession will be allowed to continue as native plants regain dominance.
-Monitoring and follow-up walkthrough maintenance will continue annually.
-Native plants will be reintroduced to fill the niche that wintercreeper and other exotics now control.
+Control of dense stands of invasive plants involves intensive management.
+Heavy equipment is often needed, including a chippers, trucks, and tractors.
+Control and removal methods in the old agricultural field in the east and northeast portions of Marott required a phased approach to achieve the management objectives.
+Natural succession processes resulted in a tangled stand of almost impenetrable exotic shrubs, trees and vines.
+Mixed within dense stands of invasive plants are native “pioneer plants” such as box elder, ash and cottonwood.
+In this situation, most invasive shrubs and trees were chipped and hauled offsite.
+Native woody species were thinned to optimize growth rates while allowing access and maneuverability for maintenance and planting equipment.
+Groups of native plants, such as cottonwood or sumac stands, that were relatively unspoiled by invasive plants were maintained.
+The short-term goal in the old agricultural field area was to remove a majority of invasive shrubs and establish native canopy trees and a native grass layer.
+Natural succession was interrupted for a period of time until exotic seed sources and plants were controlled.
+Gradually, pockets of native vegetation were reintroduced and natural succession was allowed to continue as native plants regained dominance.
+Monitoring and follow-up walkthrough maintenance continues annually.
+Native plants were reintroduced to fill the niche that wintercreeper and other exotics previously controlled.
 The other goal of native plant introduction is to establish an appropriate seed source to enhance regeneration in areas that have significant loss of one or more components of forest structure.